Nathan-Andrews/boom/README.md

 			freq
 				see and compare boom frequency for all commands randomly boomed by more than one person full
-				see full chart of boom avgs/freqs/droughts including cmds only boomed by one user today
+				see full chart of boom avgs and freqs including cmds only boomed by one user today
 				see amount of booms each user has received today - same as `chat /boomstoday` but the output is sorted top